ir-engine/developer-docs/docs/manual/98_contributing/index.md

 ## Contribute to iR Engine's documentation
 <!-- Start of partial: Documentation -->
 Documentation tasks are a great way to get started if you are new to the engine and/or development in general.

 If you are comfortable with code, the engine uses `JSDoc` and `TypeDoc` for generating its [API documentation](https://etherealengine.github.io/etherealengine-docs/typedoc), which is generated form the source code of the main iR Engine's [source code repository](https://github.com/ir-engine/ir-engine).

 For an easier task, the documentation website you are reading right now is maintained from its own [GitHub repository](https://github.com/ir-engine/developer-docs).
 Find something that you think could be improved in this website, and either open an issue or send a PR with your proposed changes.

-Get started by reading the [Get Involved: Documentation Guidelines](/manual/contributing/documentation).
+Get started by reading the [Get involved: Documentation guidelines](/manual/contributing/documentation).

 <!-- End of partial: Documentation -->